rremple/intervalidus/readme.md

 - The default depth limit of trees is 32, which was found to be optimal in micro-benchmarks.
 This can be overridden by setting the environment variable `INTERVALIDUS_TREE_DEPTH_LIMIT`.

+There are a few other subprojects that are worth mentioning:

+- As described earlier, in the `intervalidus-examples` subproject there is a sample billing application that shows how Intervalidus structures can be used to support time-oriented logic like billing directly.

+- There is a separate `bench` subproject that leverages the Java Microbenchmark Harness (jmh) framework to benchmark methods, including relative performance of experimental vs. non-experimental features.

+- There are sample JSON pickling subprojects `intervalidus-upickle` and `intervalidus-weepickle` which could be useful when managing Intervalidus data in a JSON data store (e.g. MongoDB) and/or serializing data through web services.
+  (There are many JSON frameworks, and one could use these subprojects as a starting point to add support for others.)

 Lastly, there is a context parameter component used to enable/disable experimental features (a.k.a., feature flagging) called `Experimental`.
 The default implementation given disables all experimental features.
 But one can enable something